sean-ad/sake/README.md

 #Homebrew Sake
 ## Recipe and instructions

 Sake is rice, yeast, water, and a special mold.
 The mold spores are started on a small batch of cooked rice which is then referred to as "koji" or malt-rice.
 You can buy pre-made koji at specialty Asian food stores, or make your own with spores from your LHBS (see below).
+The rice is added in several additions

 Standard ratios are 25 koji : 100 rice : 160 water (any units).
 For this 3 gallon batch we need a total of: